eddiewebb/parallel-compile-circleci/README.md

 ## Splitting by Timing

-It is possible to split the compilation across containers based on historical timing, please see the `parallel-compile-circleci` branch for examples.
+It is possible to split the compilation across containers based on historical timing, please see the [`split-by-timing`](https://github.com/eddiewebb/parallel-compile-circleci/tree/split-by-timing)] branch for examples.